ton-society/the-open-league/seasons/S7_defi_scores.md

 All pools are SBTs from [this collection](https://tonviewer.com/EQAYS3AO2NaFr5-wl1CU8QMiCxrP0OEXYn82iqnuST9FKo9I).
 Each SBT owns one or more jetton masters and all holders of these jettons are considered as LPs.
 Total amount of TVL for each pool is a sum of all tokens and DEX LP tokens owned by this pool.
+Only pools with at least 200$ of initially added rewards should be counted.
+List of excluded pools can be found here: https://jvault.xyz/staking/v2/excluded_pools

 ### SettleTon